everwatchsolutions/json-data-generator/README.md

 We had a couple of needs when it came to generating data for testing purposes.
 They were as follows:

 * **Generate json documents that are defined in json themselves**.
 This would allow us to take existing schemas, drop them in to the generator, modify them a bit and start generating data that looks like what we expect in our application
 * **Generate json with random data as values**.
-This includes different types of random data, not just random characters, but things like random names, counters, dates, primitave types, etc.
+This includes different types of random data, not just random characters, but things like random names, counters, dates, primitive types, etc.
 * **Generate a constant stream of json events that are sent somewhere**.
 We might need to send the data to a log file or to a Kafka topic or something else.
 * **Generate events in a defined order, at defined or random time periods** in order to act like a real system.